Divorce Vs Legal Separation: A Guide To Help You Decide

 Can my spouse move his/her new partner into the family home without my permission?

-In addition as a joint legal owner of the family home you have the power to veto any third party’s presence there without your consent.
+While a joint legal owner of the family home has the power to veto any third party’s presence there without your consent, implementing your veto in the real world can be problematic to say the least.

 Do I have to file any paperwork to be separated?